encode/django-rest-framework/docs/topics/rest-framework-2-announcement.md

 There are also some functionality improvments - actions such as as `POST` and `DELETE` will only display if the user has the appropriate permissions.

+![Browseable API][image]

+**Image above**: An example of the browseable API in REST framework 2

+## Documentation

+As you can see the documentation for REST framework has been radically improved.
+It gets a completely new style, using markdown for the documentation source, and a bootstrap-based theme for the styling.

+We're really pleased with how the docs style looks - it's simple and clean, is easy to navigate around, and we think it reads great.
+We'll miss being able to use the wonderful [Read the Docs][readthedocs] service, but we think it's a trade-off worth making.

 ## Summary

 In short, we've engineered the hell outta this thing, and we're incredibly proud of the result.